17th Special Operations Squadron: World War II

 The 17th Observation Squadron (Light) was constituted on 5 February 1942 and activated on 2 March 1942 at Providence, Rhode Island with Air Force Combat Command.
 On the same day the squadron moved to Salinas Army Air Base, California, joining the 71st Observation Group there.
 It was equipped with Stinson L-1 Vigilant, Douglas O-46, North American O-47, and Curtiss O-52 Owl light observation aircraft.
 From around May to around September it flew antisubmarine patrols off west coast of the United States.
 On 4 July, the squadron was redesignated the 17th Observation Squadron.
 Between 1942 and 1943 the 17th was reequipped with Douglas A-20 Havoc, Bell P-39 Airacobra and the Curtiss P-40 Warhawk.
 On 24 January it was moved to Esler Field, Louisiana.
-The 17th was relocated to Laurel Army Airfield, Mississippi, on 31 March, where it was redesignated as the 17th Reconnaissance Squadron (Bombardment) and began training on the North American B-25 Mitchell medium bomber, in preparation for combat in the South-West Pacific Area.
+The 17th was relocated to Laurel Army Air Field, Mississippi, on 31 March, where it was redesignated as the 17th Reconnaissance Squadron (Bombardment) and began training on the North American B-25 Mitchell medium bomber, in preparation for combat in the South-West Pacific Area.

 After completing its training, the 17th Reconnaissance Squadron was sent to Milne Bay in New Guinea, where it arrived on 6 November.
 It moved forward to Dobodura Airfield on 22 November, flying its first combat mission on 28 January 1944.
 The 17th flew armed reconnaissance missions, conducting long range and photo reconnaissance while attacking targets of opportunity.
 It inflicted damage on Japanese shipping in the Bismarck Sea and the Solomon Sea, destroying several ships.
 On 23 February, three B-25s from the squadron flew unopposed at low altitude for 90 minutes over Manus Island and Los Negros Island, checking for the presence of Japanese troops and finding no signs of activity, concluding erroneously that the islands had been evacuated.
 On 27 February, when the Battle of Los Negros began with an Allied landing on that island, three B-25s from the squadron sortied to provide a smoke screen for the invasion beaches if required, but were not used due to cloud cover.